 James was forced under these circumstances to be away from his home during the first few days after the birth of his firstborn; and was absent on this day when the mob raided the houses.

 Diantha Billings, the midwife, had children of her own to protect, and she left Eliza Ann, as soon as the babe, which weighed only two and a half pounds, was born.
 The mob, led by John F. Boynton—onetime missionary to the Carter home in Maine and erstwhile Apostle — came right into the cabin where the sick and weakened mother and her helpless babe were left alone.
 She recognized the leader’s voice when he demanded:

 “Madame, how old is your baby?”

 “Reckon it for yourself,” the intrepid mother retorted.

 She called John F. Boynton by name, and reproached him for his apostasy from the truth he had once taught her and her family.
 He slunk shamefacedly away, calling the mob off with him.

-Eliza Ann is also the one, who after her husband, my great great grandfather Marshall Kinsman, died in a lumber accident near Provo, remarried Joseph Young (Brigham Young’s brother).
+Sarah Jane Snow (Kinsman Young) is also the one, who after her husband, my great great grandfather Marshall Kinsman, died in a lumber accident near Provo, remarried Joseph Young (Brigham Young’s older brother).